 I see plenty of work needed.
 Grass lawns don’t just grow back healthy and hearty year after year, not without help, anyway.
 We laid down brand-new sod on our property just four years back, and for the first year following, the yard looked pretty great with minimal effort.
 In all the years since, however, the effort needed to keep the lawn healthy has grown every spring.

 The fact is, in most parts of America, a grass lawn will be all weeds and moss after just a season or two unless it receives concerted effort and upkeep.
-The good news is that you can usually revive your lawn with just a few hours of work on a few weekends followed by routine maintenance like mowing, light weed killers, and proper irrigation.
+The good news is, with proper guidance and tools, you can revive your lawn with just a few hours of work on a few weekends followed by routine maintenance like mowing, light weed killers, and proper irrigation.

 With the right garden tools, you can breathe new life into your lawn in no time.
 OK, maybe in like an afternoon of work.
 As it happens, breathing life into the lawn is quite the apt metaphor.